 - Boby Lapointe, who plays a Tuco type of Mexican, was a French singer-songwriter; he is virtually unknown outside the French-speaking world (Giusti admits that he has no idea who he could be) but he was a respected colleague and a good friend of stars like Jacques Brel, Charles Aznavour and Georges Brassens.
 He was also a mathematician who developed a binairy system (the bibi-binary)

-Dir: Giancarlo Romatelli (or Renato Savini) – Cast: Giorgio Ardisson, Linda Veras, Boby Lapointe, Marco Zuanelli, Piero Lulli, Ricky Boid, Rik Battaglia, Osiride Peverello, Pasquale Basile, Umberto Di Grazia – Music: Luis Enriquez Bacalov
+Dir: Giancarlo Romitelli (or Renato Savino) – Cast: Giorgio Ardisson, Linda Veras, Boby Lapointe, Marco Zuanelli, Piero Lulli, Ricky Boid, Rik Battaglia, Osiride Pevarello, Pasquale Basile, Umberto Di Grazia – Music: Luis Enriquez Bacalov